CrossTheRoadElec/Phoenix6-Documentation/source/index.rst

 Phoenix Pro Documentation
 =========================

 Welcome to the Phoenix Pro documentation.
-Individuals looking for the `Phoenix 5` documentation may locate them `here <https://docs.ctre-phoenix.com/en/stable/>`__.
+Individuals looking for `Phoenix 5` documentation may locate it `here <https://docs.ctre-phoenix.com/en/stable/>`__.

 The Phoenix Pro software framework allows you to control and configure your `CTR Electronics <https://store.ctr-electronics.com/>`__ Phoenix Pro Devices.
 Phoenix Pro represents a complete rewrite of the software framework over the existing Phoenix 5 framework.
 With Phoenix Pro, users have access to many new features that expand the control the user has over their devices.